Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 };

-LLM inference with <1s edge latency.
+LLM inference with under-1s edge latency.
 No GPU management.
 Pay per token.
+It complements architectures where the main model is accessible via LLM proxies like LiteLLM to manage multiple providers.

 • 30s max request: no long-running compute.

-• Durable Objects limited concurrency per object.
+• Durable Objects: limited concurrency per object.

 • Less rich debugging than serverful environments.

-• Workers bundle size limit (~1-10MB depending plan).
+• Bundle size limit (~1-10MB depending on plan).

-Real Prices
+Real prices

 Mid-size app (1M users/mo, 10M requests):